 Both fostering and adoption are ways of providing a safe and nurturing environment for children and young people when they are unable to live with their birth family.
 There may be a variety of reasons why a child or young person cannot live with their own parents, such as family breakdown, ill health or relationship problems.

-The main difference between fostering and adoption is a legality one.
+The main difference between foster and adopt is a legal one.
 An adoption order ends a child’s legal relationship with their birth family, whereas looked after children in foster care remain the legal responsibility of the local authority and their birth parents/family.

 Do you get paid for adoption?